 Sally spends most of her time glued to her iPhone, shamefully overusing social media and desperately trying to keep her kids from feeding Lego bricks to the dog.
 She doesn’t miss her past career as a Chartered Surveyor but has since discovered (much to her husband’s disappointment) that she’s a fairly crap housewife.
 She likes nothing more than that deep sigh of relief when the kids are finally asleep and that bottle of wine is cracked open…

-“Harrogate Mumbler is my job and and am one of the lucky few who gets to make a living doing what I love.
-Whilst I would never ever charge mums for using my site, companies do pay me to advertise and to promote themselves on this website and social media and I make no secret of that.
+“Harrogate Mumbler is my job and and I am one of the lucky few who gets to make a living doing what I love.
+Whilst I will never charge mums for using my site, companies do pay me to advertise and to promote themselves on this website and social media and I make no secret of that.
 It is very similar to how traditional advertising works, like in a magazine or local newspaper or radio.

 I closely vet the companies and service providers who approach me and I regularly I turn down all sorts of things because I don’t like the company, the product, or don’t agree with the brand’s ethos, or don’t think it’s relevant to my Mumbler audience or even if it doesn’t “feel” right (yes, I am that vague).